A communication from the Secretary General of the European Schools, Mr. Marcheggiano, with 2 accompanying documents.

 Collecting feedback and sharing good practices

 Most of the schools have launched or are in the process of launching surveys to different stakeholders (teaching staff and/or parents and/or pupils) to get a feedback where the schools could improve the remote teaching and learning.
-We will analyse this feedback on system level in order to learn from each other and to get better where necessary.
+We will analyze this feedback on system level in order to learn from each other and to get better where necessary.

 A particular emphasis will have to be given to Educational Support as pupils with particular educational needs might need even more tailor made support under the current circumstances.

 As already stated, we are aware that the system may have to take decisions on the pedagogical continuity and in particular concerning the BAC session June 2020 in near future.
-Currently, we are analysing the different scenarios and the different measures to be taken linked to those scenarios.
+Currently, we are analyzing the different scenarios and the different measures to be taken linked to those scenarios.

 Therefore, proposals will be prepared for the Meeting of the Board of Governors at the beginning of April 2020.
 In parallel we will closely follow via our national inspectors the approach in the different EU Member States in order to ensure that we align potential